mbutov/sugar-cubes/readme.md

 ## Sandbox

 Sandbox is a place for sweet candydates.
-The code is not fully complete here, it is mostly experimental.
+The code here is mostly experimental.

+### org.sugarcubes.proxy

+Generic API for proxy creation via various providers.